scott2b/fusionauth-example-python-starlette/README.md

           [/@helpers.input]
 ```

-Note that if you do not have a FusionAuth license which enables multi-tenant themes,
+Note that if you do not have a FusionAuth license which enables application-specific themes,
 you will need to apply the custom theme to the tenant rather than directly on the application.